DCAN-Labs/hbcd-docs/docs/changelog/knownissues.md

 ## Visit Information
 ##### ⚠️ Invalid Participant Withdrawal Dates for Participants Who Did Not Withdraw
-Particpants who have “no” for `par_visit_data_participant_withdrawal` systematically have a withdrawal date of 12/26/1999 for `par_visit_data_participant_withdrawal_date`.
+Participants who have “no” for `par_visit_data_participant_withdrawal` systematically have a withdrawal date of 12/26/1999 for
+`par_visit_data_participant_withdrawal_date`.
 Participants who have “yes” for `par_visit_data_participant_withdrawal` have a valid date and are unimpacted.

 ##### ⚠️ Missing Substance Use Flags